JoeyBF/SeqSee/README.md

 For convenience, this repository also includes a tool called `jsonmaker`, which can convert CSV files (such as those found [here](https://zenodo.org/records/6987157) or [here](https://zenodo.org/records/6987227)) into JSON files following the SeqSee schema.
+This tool primarily serves as a template.
+Each project generates data in its own format, and each project needs a customized tool for writing JSON files following the SeqSee schema.

-The script `convert_all` takes every CSV file in `csv/` and converts it to a JSON file using `jsonmaker`, then converts every JSON file in `json/` to an HTML file using `SeqSee`.
+For demonstration purposes, the script `convert_all` takes every CSV file in `csv/` and converts it to a JSON file using `jsonmaker`.
+Then it converts every JSON file in `json/` to an HTML file using `SeqSee`.

 ## Controls